Ross65536/job-scheduler/DESIGN.md

   The signal is only sent when the job has `RUNNING` status.
   Given that a job might hang it could be possible to add a param to specify wheter to use `SIGKILL`.

-  There is a delay from the backend collecting the child job's PID and the backend writting to the DB that the job is no longer `RUNNING`.
+  There is a delay from the backend collecting the child job's PID and the backend writing to the DB that the job is no longer `RUNNING`.
   In this time window another process might have started which could reuse the waited job's PID, and a user could try to stop the already waited job which will cause the new job which has